17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 A pool with a view!
 (Credit: Oyster Bay Beach Resort)

-The resort’s chic new Veranda Market & Bistro is stocked with groceries, wine, spirits, fresh-baked pastries, handmade pizzas and the like, so you can eat in or take out.
+The resort’s Veranda Market & Bistro is stocked with groceries, wine, spirits, fresh-baked pastries, handmade pizzas and the like, so you can eat in or take out.
+There’s also the Infinity Restaurant.

-But you’ll need wheels to dine at off-site restaurants and explore the rest of the island, as the resort is somewhat out of the way in Oyster Bay.
+But you’ll need wheels to dine off-site and explore the rest of the island, as Oyster Bay is somewhat isolated.

 14) Coral Beach Club